 The Wide Dynamic Range (WDR) function is for solving high contrast or changing light issues to enhance video display quality.
 Different level options for WDR include Low, Mid and Hi.
 Higher level of WDR represents wider dynamic range, so that the camera can catch a greater scale of brightness.

 Digital Zoom

-The Digital Zoom setting can be found under this path: Camera > Digital Zoom.
+To edit the digital zoom settings, select Camera > Digital Zoom.
 The digital zoom of the camera is adjustable from x2 to x10.